 401(k) Rollover Error Costs Employees Billions

 The individual rolls over the money in his or her 401(k) into an individual retirement account (IRA) sponsored by the new employer.
-But the employee doesn’t select index funds that include stocks and bonds to invest in.
+But the employee doesn’t select index funds that invest in stocks and bonds.

 “Among rollovers conducted in 2015, 28% remained in cash for at least seven years [emphasis ours],” Vanguard notes.
 As a result, investors lost a whopping $172 billion in retirement benefits because their money wasn’t in the stock and bond markets.
 Evidence suggests some folks were likely overwhelmed by the hundreds of investment choices available with their IRA, and then for one reason or another, failed to follow through on selecting funds.

-The Vanguard report shows that employees 55 and older are less likely to keep rollover in money market accounts.
-Which is interesting — the closer one is to retirement, the more it makes sense to be conservative with one’s money.
+The Vanguard report shows that employees 55 and older are less likely to keep rollovers in money market accounts.
+Which is interesting — the closer employees are to retirement, the more it makes sense to be conservative with their money.
 At least that’s the advice financial advisors always gave to their clients.
-It’s Millennials and Zoomers who need to be more aggressive in their investing strategies.
+It’s Millennials and Gen Z that need to be more aggressive in their investing strategies.

 Free Training & Resources